 MRI uses no radiation.
 To date, no side effects from the magnetic fields and radio waves have been reported.

 The most common type of contrast (dye) used is gadolinium.
 It is very safe.
 Allergic reactions to the substance rarely occur.
-However, gadolinium can be harmful to patients with kidney problems who need dialysis.
-If you have kidney problems, tell your health care provider before the test.
+However, gadolinium can be harmful to people with kidney problems who need dialysis.
+If you have kidney problems, tell your provider before the test.

 The strong magnetic fields created during an MRI can cause heart pacemakers and other implants not to work as well.
 It can also cause a piece of metal inside your body to move or shift.